As shown in the photos, I developed a new version of the board by reducing its size to about half of the original one

 }

-Published by on
+Published by Michele Tavolacci on

 New Walkeremoteboard-mcp001-rev1

-Easy to use yet offering advanced control capabilities, the Walkeremoteboard-mcp001-rev1 is designed to
+Easy to use yet offering advanced control capabilities, the Walkeremoteboard-mcp001-rev1 is designed to effortlessly manage Relay,

-while an integrated relay allows for convenient control of headlights.
+The onboard L293D driver facilitates direct usage of wheel motors, while an integrated relay allows for convenient control of headlights.

-With 10 auxiliary pinouts, users can activate additional functionalities via auxiliary controls,
+With 10 auxiliary pinouts, users can activate additional functionalities via auxiliary controls, already available in their own pilot station accessible on our website.

-pilot station is as simple as scanning the QR code on the board to obtain the email and password for login.
+Additionally, accessing your pilot station is as simple as scanning the QR code on the board to obtain the email and password for login.

 Moreover, with the new firmware, the board ensures it never loses internet connection.
-In the event of

-disconnection while in operation, the motors will rotate in reverse for 20 seconds, allowing the board to
+In the event of disconnection while in operation, the motors will rotate in reverse for 20 seconds, allowing the board to reconnect within the WiFi coverage area.

-which can be conveniently installed directly from the dedicated command page.
+The Walkeremoteboard has been enhanced with the latest firmware, which can be conveniently installed directly from the dedicated command page.

-and the Walkeremoteboard will have the multicolor LED turned off and the blue LED of
+By clicking the OTA UPGRADE button, the button will flash for a few seconds, and the Walkeremoteboard will have the multicolor LED turned off and the blue LED of the microcontroller turned on.

-command page will stop flashing, displaying a green color with the "successfull" message.
+Once the OTA update operation is completed, the button on the command page will stop flashing, displaying a green color with the "successfull" message.

-The blue LED on the board will turn off, while the multicolor LED indicating the
+The blue LED on the board will turn off, while the multicolor LED indicating the connection to the server will be lit.

-For first wifi setting connection CLICK HERE for Youtube tutorial
+For first wifi setting connection

-Published by on
+Published by Michele Tavolacci on

 Last Upgrade

-Added the ability to monitor the battery status powering the walkeremoteboard through the
+Added the ability to monitor the battery status powering the walkeremoteboard through the percentage displayed on the command page.

-user that the battery has reached a minimum threshold and needs back to the docking station
+An email will be sent from the board notifying the user that the battery has reached a minimum threshold and needs to go back to the docking station to recharge.

-WALKEREMOTEBOARD SIMPLE TO USE FOR
+WALKEREMOTEBOARD SIMPLE TO USE FOR IOT EXPERIMENTAL PROJECTS

 dev/board esp8266 onboard programmed for use it from walkeremote portal

-CREATE YOURSELF A TELEPRESENCE SYSTEM HOMEMADE
+CREATE YOURSELF A TELEPRESENCE SYSTEM HOMEMADE WITH A RASPBERRY AND ARDUINO

 Welcome to walkeremote portal.
-Sign Up to create your pilot station for telepresence system with use of Raspberry, actionoiseboards, old notebook or mobile phone for recycle it.
+Sign Up to create your pilot station for telepresence system

-For Actionoiseboard Hardware and general Tutorials: HERE
+For Actionoiseboard Hardware and general Tutorials:

-Below Last script updated and Schematics.
+Below last script updated and schematics.

 Use of pilot station with notebook keyboard:

-arrow keys for direction, k=nord,l=sud
+arrow keys for direction, k=nord, l=sud

-Reboot from pilot.station:
+Reboot from pilot station:

 SwitchOn lighthouse in GPIO2:

-write lon in first arrow form
+write lon in first arrow form and click send red button.

 SwitchOff lighthouse in GPIO2:

-write lof in first arrow form
+write lof in first arrow form and click send red button.

 switch on Relay1 from ActionoiseRemoteModule:

-write h1 in first arrow form
+write h1 in first arrow form and click send red button.

 switch on Relay2 from ActionoiseRemoteModule:

-write h2 in first arrow form
+write h2 in first arrow form and click send red button.

 switch on Relay3 from ActionoiseRemoteModule:

-write h3 in first arrow form
+write h3 in first arrow form and click send red button.

 switch on Relay4 from ActionoiseRemoteModule:

-write h4 in first arrow form
+write h4 in first arrow form and click send red button.

-will be received,copy and paste the credentials to blanck form in ADD DB menu button
+After registration an email with credentials will be received, copy and paste the credentials to blank form in ADD DB menu button and inside the db variable of python script below.

-Example of python code
+Example of python code to read database's values

 #copy and paste this code in a file py with name Neww.py